Alec’s takes over Three Twins ice cream facility

 Launching an ice cream company in the middle of winter may not seem ideal, but then again, the same could be said for launching a food product during a global pandemic.
 As consumer tastes would have it, ice cream is considered a comfort food by many, and so along with other “necessities” like beer and toilet paper, ice cream has actually seen a surge in sales over the past year.

 This is the world that Alec’s Ice Cream was born into when Alec Jaffe leased Three Twins Ice Cream’s vacated Petaluma production facility early last summer.
-This month, he announced the retail unveiling of his brand and its first five flavors: Tahitian vanilla bean, chocolate, mint chip, salted caramel latte and honey blueberry lavender.
+This month, he unveiled his brand and its first five flavors: Tahitian vanilla bean, chocolate, mint chocolate chip, salted caramel latte and honey blueberry lavender.

-Jaffe has been developing the idea for several years, but the timing and location seemed to fall into place this year.
+Jaffe has been developing his business plan for several years, but the timing and location seemed to fall into place this year.
 By early 2020, he had perfected several of his flavors on a small scale and was looking for an opportunity to launch his ice cream.
-His first idea was to open a dessert-bar style scoop shop.
-He would offer everything from scoops to custom ice cream sandwiches.
-However, opening up such a shop would be expensive and fraught with pandemic-related risks, such as shelter in place orders and possible COVID-19 scares and shutdowns.
-As luck would have it, the Three Twins space became available and was about the same entry cost as setting up the fancy scoop shop that Jaffe envisioned.
+His first idea was to open a dessert-bar style scoop shop offering everything from scoops to custom ice cream sandwiches.
+However, opening up such a shop would be expensive and fraught with pandemic-related risks.
+As luck would have it, the Three Twins space had just become available after the longtime local ice cream producer shuttered in late 2019.
+The factory was about the same entry cost as setting up the fancy scoop shop that Jaffe envisioned.

 “This also gave me the opportunity to relocate to Petaluma,” said the Southern California native.
 “If I had done this back home, I would have had to ship in my milk, which can cause quality issues, among other concerns.”